ibexa/documentation-user/docs/personalization/triggers.md

 - time that must pass before email start being sent
 - number of repetitions

+If you don't decide otherwise, trigger recipients are selected based on an analysis of BUY and TRANSFER events.
+For the "Reactivation" model, you can decide:

+- what events set off the trigger
-For the "Reactivation" model, you can decide what models and events are used to calculate the results.
+- what [recommendation models](recommendation_models.md), together with their context, are used to calculate the response.
-The following [recommendation models](recommendation_models.md) are used by default, in such order: "Also purchased", "Also clicked", and "Top purchased".
+"Also purchased", "Also clicked", and "Top purchased" are used by default.
-If you do not decide otherwise, model calculations are based on BUY and TRANSFER [events](event_types.md).